 You should manually install the latest video driver to resolve this issue.
 You can do this by visiting your PC manufacturer’s support website to download the latest graphic driver — and use their instructions to update your device.

-Alternatively, you can also try to reinstall the driver version already installed on your computer by doing the following:
+Alternatively, you can also try to reinstall the driver version already installed on your computer with these steps:

-Search for Device Manager and click the result.
+Search for Device Manager and click the top result to open the experience.

-Expand Display adapters and select the video card .
+Expand Display adapters branch and select the video card.

 Right-click the device and click Uninstall.